 A homeowners association elects to take advantage of the tax benefits provided by section 528 by filing a properly completed Form 1120-H.

-Exempt function income consists of membership dues, fees, or assessments from (a)owners of condominium housing units, (b) owners of real property in the case of a residential real estate management association, or (c)owners of timeshare right to use, or timeshare ownership interests in, real property in the case of a timeshare association.
+Exempt function income.
+Exempt function income consists of membership dues, fees, or assessments from (a) owners of condominium housing units, (b) owners of real property in the case of a residential real estate management association, or (c) owners of timeshare right to use, or timeshare ownership interests in, real property in the case of a timeshare association.
 This income must come from the members as owners, not as customers, of the association's services.

-Assessments or fees for a common activity qualify but charges for providing services do not qualify.
+Assessments or fees for a common activity qualify but charges for providing services don't qualify.